ScotDex/scottishdex.github.io/README.md

 ### Can I filter the stream by a specific Region or Alliance?

-Not yet, I decided against it for now however if you want that feel free to let me know.
+Not yet, I decided against it as again thats zkills thing, however if you want that feel free to let me know.

 ### How can I contribute to the project or report a bug?